danielharrell/open-eyes-lect-2017-18/Open.md

 open, in this sense, as we see through them, to a whole world outside us.
 Yet our eyes could not be open like our eyelids, or like a lidless jar, just letting the world in.
-For open eyes can be poked, injured, even blinded, as if they were closed even while open.
-So how how does the world get in?
+For open eyes can be poked, injured, even blinded.
+So how does the world get in?
 It could not be the way the world gets into a pickle jar, to spoil what's inside.
 For the world gets into our eyes, we might say, to fill what's inside.
-It is as if our eyes contain the world they are open to, in order to see it and not merely suffer it.
+It is as if our eyes contained the world they were open to, in order to see it and not merely suffer it.

-But if our open eyes do contain the world, then does the world get in?
+But if our eyes do contain the world, then does the world get in?
 Or is it already there, filling our eyes from within?
-We give the name "world", after all, not just to one thing we see outside us, but to everything, and even to anything that might lie outside us, seen or unseen.
-We see the whole world, in this sense, before we see any part of it, as if our relation to it were given before it is gained.
+We give the name "world", after all, not just to one thing we see outside us, or one thing after another;
+but to everything at once, along with anything unseen that might lie outside us.
+We see the whole world, in this sense, before we see any part of it, as if our relation to it were given before it can be gained.
 Or as if the world were a postulate for sight before it can be a discovery, and stood behind our eyes before it can stand in front of them.
-And perhaps we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
+And perhaps we see through our eyes not to the world, but through the world, to everything in the world.
 The world would then be a place, or even a perspective, rather than an object.
-Or the sort of object that our eyes could contain, as we see through them, to give what lies outside them context rather than content.
+Or the sort of object our eyes could contain, as we see through them, to give what lies outside them context rather than content.
 But under any such description, the world would be inside us to appear outside us, as a horizon for everything else that might appear outside us.
-We would be open to the world, in other words, from having enclosed it first.
+We would be open to the world, in other words, from having enclosed it.

 ---

-And if our own way of being open depends on being closed, perhaps every other way depends on it, as a result, direct or indirect, of our way.
-The corruption of openness, for example, would involve a loss of closedness.
-For if we ever lost the world inside us, on this account, we would lose its appearance outside us, along with any way of reaching the world, of being open to the world, from within.
-Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost.
-And now, through a door that only opens from the outside, the suitors can get in.
-Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost.
-And now, through eyes that only open from the outside, the corpses can get in.
+And if we can thus explain our way of being open as a way of being closed, perhaps we can likewise explain every other way.
+Consider how we might then explain the corruption of openness.
+For if we ever lost the world inside us, on this account, we would lose its appearance outside us, along with any way of being open to the world from within.
+Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost, along with the opening of his door from the inside.
+So now the suitors can get in from the outside.
+Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost, along with the opening of his eyes from the inside.
-What gets broken, then, in cases of openness to be condemned, is a kind of hinge that works from the inside rather than the outside when the world can stand behind it rather than in front of it, to make being open a letting-in rather than a getting-in.
+So now the corpses can get in from the outside.
+And what gets broken, then, in cases of openness to be condemned, is a kind of hinge that turns from the inside rather than outside, when the world can stand behind it rather than in front of it, to make being open a letting-in rather than getting-in.

-(Revise from here.)

-and involves n the world can stand behind it, and involves letting in rather than getting in, in cases of openness to be praised. .
-In every such case, we could say that a hinge in openness has broken, True openness in these cases would not involve getting in, but letting in, by a kind of hinge in openness that turns inside out when the world can stand behind it, but as if there were a hinge that turned inside out in cases of openness to be praised, being open had a hinge that turns from the inside out when our relation to the world stays intact, What gets broken, then, in cases of openness to be condemned, is a kind of hinge that opens from the inside only when the world can stand behind it, .
-True openness in these cases would not involve getting in, but letting in, where one can be open from the inside, by a kind of hinge in openness that works inside out in cases to be prasied, but breaks What gets broken, then, in cases of openness to be condemned, is a kind of hinge that works inside out only when the world can stand behind them, and not just in front of them.,

 This same account of openness could explain every case of being open as a case of being closed that looks open.